tontonsb/blog/README.md

 Whenever I was uncertain what to do, I stole ideas from [this blog post](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog).

-Hosted on GitHub Pages, /TODO:/ built with GitHub Actions, /TODO:/ analytics by Fathom.
+## TODO

+- Host on GitHub Pages
+- Build with GitHub Actions
+- Add analytics by Fathom
+- Introduce hyphenation

 ## Development